thobach/MMM-Shelly-Pro-3EM/README.md

 This is a simple MagicMirror module to display ONE Shelly PM sensor data (temperature and power) on Magic Mirror.

 Feel free to extend to fulfill your own needs, This fulfills my needs.
+See the configuration and some pictures [here](https://github.com/stefanjacobs/MagicMirror).

 The module uses the Shelly HT API over LAN to get the sensor data.
 For details, [check here](https://shelly-api-docs.shelly.cloud/).
 For it to work properly, it's best to have a static IP for your Shelly.
 Since it's using LAN connection, no authentication is needed towards the API.